City Comparison

 Stafford is more affordable with a median home price of $560K, compared to $640K in Fairfax.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Fairfax prices range from $350K–$1.5M.
 Stafford prices range from $108K–$1.3M.

-Fairfax has stronger schools overall, with a 87% average pass rate compared to 77% in Stafford.
-Top schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School.
-In Stafford, standout schools include North Stafford High School and Mountain View High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Fairfax public schools have a 87% average SOL pass rate; Stafford has 77% (2024 state assessment data).
+Public schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School; in Stafford, North Stafford High School and Mountain View High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Fairfax or Stafford?